 14 November 2014 - The OECD is inviting public comment on the revised draft text via an online public consultation which will run until

-First released in May 1999 and last revised in 2004, the OECD Corporate Governance Committee has launched a further review of the OECD Principles of Corporate Governance.
-The review process starts in 2014 with the objective of conclusion within one year.
+First released in May 1999 and subsequently revised in 2004, the OECD Corporate Governance Committee is coducting a further review of the OECD Principles of Corporate Governance.
+The review process started in 2014 with the objective of conclusion within one year.